jcalarcon98/jcalarcon98/README.md

 - 🇪🇨 I'm from Ecuador.
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2021 Goals: Contribute more to Open Source projects, get a IT job.
+- 🥅 2021 Goals: Contribute more to Open Source projects.

 ### Connect with me: